 When you are deciding to add items to your every day carry pack you may want to start with items that are going to make things easier and more efficient for you.
 Starting with your water retention like a water bottle and a possible metal cup to boil the water with, then moving to a simple purification system that would take the boiling step out of the mix.
 Next would be a quick shelter option which will allow you to be mobile and not have to exhaust your much needed energy to survive.

 Additions beyond these items are clearly up to you and I would say “Be Creative!” come up with items that you will get multiple functions out of.
 Think of things that are going to help not only you but others survive the harshest of conditions.
 Like Perry talks about all the time, Survival is 90% a mental game, and if there are survival items that will put your mind at ease make sure that you pack them.

 As always keep it and fun and keep it safe and we will keep “Simplifying Survival“

 - Survival Kits

 - High Visibility Gear

-Tagsattitude blanket Buchanan Old Mill camping Chokecherry climbing cold cooking dehydration Doan fire Firestarting food FSK hope hypothermia magnesium Matches Multicam MULTICAM Survival Gear perry peacock poncho practice preparedness prepper PSS PST Rendezvous rescue shelter shtf sleep sleeping bag snow snowshoe social SODIS stealth stove tarp Tent travel water Wilderness winter
+Tagsattitude blanket Buchanan Old Mill camping Chokecherry climbing cold cooking dehydration Doan fire Firestarting food FSK hope hypothermia magnesium Matches Multicam MULTICAM Survival Gear perry peacock poncho practice preparedness prepper PSS PST Rendezvous rescue shelter shtf sleep sleeping bag snow snowshoe social SODIS stealth stove tarp Tent travel Victorinox water winter